Advanced routing configuration (for extensions)¶

 The implementation is a decorator enhancer, which means that the PageType enhancer is only there for adding suffixes to an existing route / variant, but not to substitute something within the middle of a human-readable URL segment.

-in an aspect.
-The most common practice of an aspect is called a mapper.
-For
+the detailed logic within placeholders.
+The most common part of an aspect is

-example, a parameter {news}
+called a mapper.
+For example, parameter {news}

-, which is a UID within TYPO3, is mapped to
+, is a UID within TYPO3,

-to news ID 10).
+"software-updates-2022" maps to news ID 10).

 aspects